-The Responsible Business Initiative wants multinationals to respect human rights and the environment in their activities abroad.
+The Responsible Business Initiative wanted multinationals to respect human rights and the environment in their activities abroad.

-Under the Responsible Business Initiative, companies will be legally obliged to incorporate respect for human rights and the environment in all their business activities.
-This mandatory due diligence will also be applied to Swiss based companies’ activities abroad.
+Under the Responsible Business Initiative, companies would have been legally obliged to incorporate respect for human rights and the environment in all their business activities.
+This mandatory due diligence would also have been applied to Swiss based companies’ activities abroad.

 The mandatory due diligence instrument is based on the United Nations Guiding Principles on Business and Human Rights.
 According to these principles, companies must first review all their business relationships and activities with a view to identifying potential risks to people and the environment.
 They must then take effective measures to address the potentially negative impacts identified and report in a transparent manner on the risks identified and the measures taken.

 If the initiative had succeeded, how would companies’ application of mandatory due diligence have been guaranteed?

 In order to ensure that all companies carry out their due diligence obligations, Swiss based firms would have been liable for human rights abuses and environmental violations caused abroad by companies under their control.
 This provision would have enabled victims of human rights violations and environmental damage to seek redress in Switzerland.

 Moreover, when a company could credibly demonstrate to the Court that it had carried out adequate due diligence and that it had taken all necessary measures to prevent the violations, it would have been exempted from liability.
 The initiative therefore would have had a preventive effect as it would have provided companies with an actual incentive to comply with their obligations.

 A popular initiative allows Swiss citizens to request an amendment to the Federal Constitution (of one article or its entirety).
 Initiatives to introduce or amend specific federal laws are not permitted.
 The Swiss Responsible Business Initiative demanded the introduction of the article 101a « Responsibility of business » in the Constitution.